alpha-bytes/zs50-content/lectures/week2.md

 This is done through the `equals()` and `hashCode()` methods, which can be implemented on any custom type.
 Take a look at the documentation [here](developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_collections_maps_keys_userdefined.htm) to learn more.

 ### Debugging
 CS50 week2 covered this topic a bit and we've glossed over it here to focus on more core concepts, but it's an important aspect of developing in Apex (or any language).
-The term `debugging` may sound like something you do after a jungle safari and, in a way, it's similar.
+The term `debugging` may sound like something you do after hiking through the woods in a t-shirt and, in a way, it's similar.
 It's the process of locating and removing bugs - unwanted behavior - from the code you write.

 There are various methods and tools you can utilize for debugging Apex code, some of which is covered in the [Debugging Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_debugging.htm) section of the Apex Developer Guide.

-For now, the tool you'll want in your toolbox is the `System.debug(String s)` method, which simply writes a provided String to the debug logs that get generated during a transaction.
+For now, the tool you'll want in your toolbox is the `System.debug()` Apex method, which simply writes a provided String to the debug logs that get generated during a transaction.

 ### Constructor Methods
 CS50's discussion this week didn't specifically cover constructor methods or, as they're more commonly referred to, just `constructors`, but it's an important part of writing code in object-oriented languages.